Automattic/jetpack/readme.txt

 * Publicize: improve the usability of the Twitter thread options.
 * REST API: support needed capabilities in Jetpack REST API endpoints that allow site based authentication.
 * WhatsApp Block: add option to change the alignment of the button.
+* WordPress.com Block Editor: add option to add metadata to a post indicating the last editor used.
 * WordPress.com REST API: remove outdated code that allowed non-secure requests to the API, as such requests are no longer accepted.

 **Improved compatibility**